 Ecovero and FSC (Forest Stewardship Council) certified viscose

 A staple of the textile industry, viscose is an extremely versatile material that allows you to create fabrics that are durable, soft, drapable and comfortable to wear.

-It is obtained through a chemical process that recreates artificial fibers using plant cellulose from cotton, bamboo or eucalyptus.
-As well as being polluting, the process consumes a lot of natural resources that a growing number of producers want to make more responsible, by taking action on both forest management and the fiber manufacturing process.
+It is obtained through a chemical process that recreates artificial fibres using plant cellulose from wood, cotton, bamboo or eucalyptus.
+As well as being polluting, the process consumes a lot of natural resources that a growing number of producers want to make more responsible, by taking action on both forest management and the fibre manufacturing process.

-Beyond the responsible sourcing of wood fiber (FSC or PEFC certified), eco-responsible Lenzing™ Ecovero™ viscose is durable and breathable – similar to Lyocell Tencel – and the product of a manufacturing process subject to strict environmental standards imposed by the EU Eco Label.
-The production of Lenzing™ Ecovero™ fibers generates up to 50% less emissions and water consumption, compared to conventional viscose.
+Beyond the responsible sourcing of wood fibre (FSC or PEFC certified), eco-responsible Lenzing™ Ecovero™ viscose is durable and breathable – similar to Lyocell Tencel – and the product of a manufacturing process subject to strict environmental standards imposed by the EU Eco Label.
+The production of Lenzing™ Ecovero™ fibres generates up to 50% less emissions and water consumption, compared to conventional viscose.